sushmarchandran/cloud-tsa/cloudtsa/docs/usage.md

 ## CloudTSA: Design Overview
 A CloudTSA alert involves a specific combination of an entity, a metric associated with this entity, and a CloudTSA detector used in conjuction with this metric in order to trigger the alert.
 Hence, distinct combinations of entities, metrics and detectors lead to distinct alerts as shown in the following figure.

 An entity, in this context is determined by the response  obtained from Prometheus to user defined queries.
 Prometheus supports aggregation operations on its queries over all label dimensions using a *by* clause.
-In CloudTSA, the labels defined under this clause in the query forms the *entity keys*, each element of the label returned in the response is an *entity* and the value returned corresponding to each entity is value we use to analyze changes for that entity.
+In CloudTSA, the labels defined under this clause in the query forms the *entity keys*, each element of the label returned in the response is an *entity* and the value returned corresponding to each entity is the value we use to analyze changes for that entity.
+If a *by* clause is not specified and a single value is returned for the whole query, we use a daulft entity called *your_application*.
 Although in all our demo examples, we group the query responses by the label *destination_service_name*, both Prometheus and CloudTSA allow aggregation over multiple label names.

 <p align="center">